learn-co-curriculum/hs-tdd-catch-up/README.md

 ##Rspec - A Ruby Testing Framework
 Tests are written using a program called Rspec (among others), and the tests can be found in files _ending_ in `_spec.rb`.
 For example, if you have a ruby file called `test.rb`, the tests would be written in a file called `test_spec.rb`.

-To run tests, go to the root of your project and type `rspec` - The tests will run and you'll see the failures that you have to work on.
+To run tests, first make sure you have rspec installed - type `gem install rspec` in your terminal.
+Then go to the root of your project and type `rspec` - The tests will run and you'll see the failures that you have to work on.

 Failures are good.
 Let me repeat: **failures are good**.
 They are part of step 1 in the TDD process, and they are breadcrumbs on the path to success.
 Read the failures carefully, change your code, and run `rspec` again until everything is passing.